openlibhums/memory-alpha/content/support/email-and-reminders/email-templates.md

 > [!WARNING]
 > Editing an email template can cause emails to display incorrectly if placeholders are changed or removed.

 Each email template has access to a specific set of objects (such as an article, review assignment or journal).
-Because this varies by template, there is no documention for every possible option.
+Because this varies by template, there is no documentation for every possible option.
 However, more information can be found on the Email variables <!--missing hyperlink--> page and template examples are available as well.
 If you are uncertain about how to update an email template or uncomfortable, you can reach out to your administrator or Janeway Support.

 ## Editing templates